The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 There is none of the People of the Book but that he will surely believe in him before his death, and on the Day of Resurrection he will be a witness against them.
 (4:159)

-Jesus becomes the point at which false testimony is broken: slander against the mother, fabricated certainty about the son, and then a final reversal in which true belief and true witness rise against those who denied him and forged their claim.
+Jesus (peace be upon him) becomes the point at which false testimony is broken: slander against the mother, fabricated certainty about the son, and then a final reversal in which true belief and true witness rise against those who denied him and forged their claim.
 The surah does not use 4:159 as a flat eschatological notice.
 It places it as the judicial climax of a passage built entirely on the exposure of manufactured evidence.

 4. In al-Ma’idah (5): the receiver, not the source